alvinlee123/LiveStreamer/README.md

-This is a set of scripts for streaming live content.
+This is a set of scripts for streaming live content for linux.

 Requirements to run.